Accelerated Reader Programme

 This year, again, all Year 7, 8 and 9 students will be enrolled in the Accelerated Reader programme.

-Your child will have 1 hour and 15 minutes per week dedicated to this programme, with the aim of increasing their enjoyment of and engagement with reading.
+Your child will have up to 50 minutes per week dedicated to this programme, with the aim of increasing their enjoyment of and engagement with reading.

 This year, we will also offer any Y10 and 11 students whose reading age is significantly below their chronological age, the opportunity to take part in a supportive session, once per week, using the Accelerated Reader programme.
-If your child is to be targeted for this, you will be contacted by the October half term.
+If your child is to be targeted for this, you will be contacted by the Christmas holidays.

 For your information, Accelerated Reader is a software tool that assesses a student’s reading level, suggests titles of books at that level, and then assesses whether a student has completed reading the book by asking a series of questions; it then gives immediate feedback to students about their success.
 The Accelerated Reader programme has proved to be very successful in developing reading skills and raising standards in literacy.